 Proposed MBTA Monopoles in Manchester

-The Selectmen were never formally notified of these proposals but have recently become more aware of the potential impacts of them and they are working hard to alter the current plans.
-We feel the Town has been put into a position of trying to play catch up to a process that has not been very transparent.
-Compounding the situation is the apparent exemption the MBTA has from local permitting (with the exception of wetland impact review which has a narrow focus.)
-However, the towers are subject to review under Section 106 of the National Preservation Act.
-This review must conclude that the towers will not have an adverse impact on historical assets before a federal permit for the FCC regulated towers can be built.
-The Town’s Historical Commission, the Selectmen and many Manchester citizens have all sent in letters to the state demanding that a more detailed analysis of the visual and other impacts the towers will have on our historic district before proceeding.
-We have also provided testimony before the MBTA Finance Management Control Board requesting that they halt the project in order to first undertake a thorough review of the finances, the technology and the overall efficacy of the project.
-These efforts are continuing.
+Although the Selectmen were never formally notified of these proposals, in June 2017 the Board became aware of the potential impacts and began efforts to alter the plans.
+We felt the Town was put in a position of playing catch-up to a process that was not very transparent.
+Compounding the situation was the apparent exemption the MBTA has from local permitting, with the exception of wetland impact review which has a narrow focus.
+However, the towers are subject to review under Section 106 of the National Preservation Act, which review must conclude that the towers will not adversely impact historical assets before a federal permit for the FCC-regulated towers can be issued.